Summary

 So if you have a very fitted turtleneck, use it for layering.

-#4 OPT FOR THE RIGHT NECK LENGTH
+#4 CHOOSE THE RIGHT COLLAR LENGTH

 Well, you will see in the many inspirations that follow but the watchword is: stay sober!